 We conducted our audit in accordance with the standards on auditing issued by the ICAI.
 Our responsibilities under those Standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of Controlled Structured Entity in accordance with the code of ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements and the rules there under, and we have fulfilled our other ethical responsibilities in evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of Controlled Structured Entity in accordance with the code of ethics issued by the Institute of Chartered Accountants of India together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules there under, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the code of ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Responsibilities of Management and Those Charged with Governance for the Ind
+Responsibilities of Management and Those Charged with Governance for the Ind AS Financial Statements